 Registration / Pay to Participate

-In order to be eligible for an after school sports you must complete and adhere to the following:
+In order to be eligible for an after school sport, you must complete and adhere to the following:

-- Participation Fee/Concussion Form: The cost for all middle schoolers in AAPS is a one-time fee of $150.
+- Pay to Play (Rec/Ed): The cost for all middle schoolers in AAPS is a one-time fee of $150.
 There are scholarships and/or waivers available.

 Introduction to the Co-Curricular Program